 Tech is Quality Focused.
 They offer 21 degrees which includes study options in nine engineering fields.
 With only 2700 students, each student has plenty of opportunity to interact with faculty in classes and labs.

 In addition to focusing on quality and driving themselves to succeed, Montana Tech students like real life experiences.
 They describe themselves as wanting to “do” science rather than “study” science.
-Students have either internships or jobs with engineering or other technical companies and also spend time on community projects helping the town of Butte.
-They compete in engineering competitions like mining, environmental engineering, human powered machines, bridge building, concrete canoe races and software engineering contests.
-Montana Tech bests teams from much larger, more selective colleges in these competitions.

 The fourth feature of Montana Tech is the personal nature of the experience.
 The TLC(Tech Learning Center) supports all students with tutoring and other academic support easing the transition to college.
 Admissions representatives who establish relationships with students during their college search process follow Tech students through graduation, maintaining that relationship.
 All professors have agreed to measure student performance after 20 days into the semester so that students know if they’re in trouble and the faculty help students get the assistance they need.
 They joked that Tech students don’t need ‘helicopter parents’ because they have ‘helicopter advisers.’
 Lastly, Tech is proud of their affordability.
 They offer scholarships to most of their students, from a $2800 scholarship for students with ACT scores between 20 and 24, to a $6000 scholarship to top students with ACT scores above 29.